-Antioxidant Aloe vera (L.) skin powder maltodextrin tween 80 temperature microencapsulation In this study, the microencapsulation of natural antioxidant powder from Aloe vera (L.) skin was carried out using 10% maltodextrin, 0.3% tween 80 and drying at 60°C; and the product was found to have free radical scavenging activity using DPPH (88.31%), total phenol (34.921%), and $\alpha$ tocopherol by HPLC (87.789mg/g).
-The GC-MS analysis for the phytocomponent shows that the major compounds identified were squalene (16.84%), limonene (14.17%), 7- tetradeecane (13.13%) n-Hexadecanoic acid (11.91%) and $\alpha$ -Tocopherol (4.18%).
-The FTIR analysis shows that the functional components in the Aloe vera skin powder were phenol, aromatic, substituted alkenes, aromatic acid halide, aliphatic acid halide, eter R-O-R, Nitro NO2, Keton R-CO-R, vinilidene, carboxylic acid, metilene and OH.
-SEM analysis showed that drying process by foam mat method resulted in a structure that has the capacity to absorb water easily and can dissolved in cold water.
-The present findings, especially on the microencapsulation of Aloe vera skin powder will provide a new opportunity to improved the bioactive properties of the phyto-component as antioxidant agent.
+Antioxidant Aloe vera (L.) skin powder maltodextrin tween 80 temperature microenkapsulation

+Microencapsulation of natural antioxidant powder from Aloe vera (L.) skin using 10% maltodextrin, 0.3% tween 80 and drying at 600C produced free radical scavenging activity using DPPH (88.31%), total phenol (34.921%), and $\alpha$ tocopherol by HPLC (87.789mg/g).
+The results of GC-MS analysis as phyto-component were squalene (16.84%), 7 tetradecane (13.13%), limonene (14.17%), n-Hexadecanoic acid (11.91%) and $\alpha$ -Tocopherol (4.18%).
+And the results of FTIR analysis were phenol, aromatic, substituted alkenes, aromatic acid halide, aliphatic acid halide, eter R-O-R, Nitro NO2, Keton R-CO-R, vinilidene, carboxylic acid, metilene and OH.
+And the results of SEM analysis showed that drying product by foam mat method has a structure which is easier to absorb water and can dissolved in cold water.
+The result of this study indicated that microencapsulation on aloe vera skin powder improved the bioactive properties as contained phyto-component as antioxidant agent